clartaq/cwiki/resources/private/md/About_Backup_and_Restore.md

 ## Automated Method ##

+### NOTE: None of this works yet. ###

 Using the automated method has the advantage that it can be accomplished while CWiki is running.

 If you are an administrator, you have access to two tasks for backup and restore.
 Links to those tasks are shown in the default [[Sidebar]] and on the [[Admin]] page.

 These commands will make copies of the database and store them in the `resources\private\db` directory.
-If you would prefer additional safety, you can copy the saved file to a different location, perhaps off site.
+If you would prefer additional safety, you can copy the saved file to a different location, perhaps off-site​.

 The [[restore|Restore]] link will retrieve the `database.db` file and move it to the active database directory `resources\public\db`.